The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 7. Relationships between variables#

 So far we have only looked at one variable at a time.
-In this chapter we look at relationships between variables.
+In this chapter we start looking at relationships between variables.
 Two variables are related if knowing one gives you information about the other.
-For example, height and weight are related; people who are taller tend to be heavier.
+For example, height and weight are related – people who are taller tend to be heavier.
 Of course, it is not a perfect relationship: there are short heavy people and tall light ones.
 But if you are trying to guess someone’s weight, you will be more accurate if you know their height than if you don’t.

 Click here to run this notebook on Colab.